beastbroak30/Server-optimization-AI/README.md

 # AI-Powered Server Efficiency Optimization

 This project presents a **Python-based AI model** designed to enhance **server efficiency** for Microsoft data centers.
-The model is trained using **Google Colab** and considers various real-time environmental, operational, and human activity factors to make smart, energy-efficient decisions.
+The model is trained using cpu-only and considers various real-time environmental, operational, and human activity factors to make smart, energy-efficient decisions.

 ---